Introduction

 Pre-Anesthetic ECG

-Animals like this dog that are HBC can have trauma to the heart that is not apparent when we listen with the stethoscope.
+Animals that are HBC can have trauma to the heart that is not apparent when we listen with the stethoscope.
 For this reason we perform an electrocardiogram just prior to surgery.

 Anesthesia